MCT-master/mct-master.github.io/_posts/2020-09-06-jamulus-team-a.md

 author: Alena Clim, Leigh Murray, Abhishek Choubey
 image: /assets/image/2020-09-06-alenacl-team-a.jpg
 keywords: jamulus, latency, jamming
 excerpt: "During the second session of the Physical-Virtual Communication and Music course from 2020, we had our first experience with telematic music performance.
-It was not the greatest jam we ever had, but we learned from it."
+It was not the greatest jam we ever had, but we learned from it. "
 ---

 # Jamulus: Can y-- hear -e now?